 Most of the Pacific cod harvested in the Southeast Region are taken by longline gear in the NSEI Subdistrict during the winter months.
 Prior to 1993 much of the cod taken in Southeast Alaska commercial fisheries was utilized as bait in fisheries for other species.
 In recent years, the Pacific cod harvest has been largely sold for human consumption.
-A total of 137 mt of Pacific cod were harvested in Southeast state-managed (internal waters) fisheries during 2021 with 120 mt harvested from the directed fishery (Figure 4).
+A total of 44 mt of Pacific cod were harvested in Southeast state-managed (internal waters) fisheries during the 2022-2023 season with 26 mt harvested from the directed fishery (Figure 6).

-For Central Region state-waters Pacific cod fisheries, the dominant gear type has been pot gear in Cook Inlet Area and longline gear in PWS fisheries with each gear type allocated 85% of GHLs in respective areas.
-In Cook Inlet Area 25% of the GHL is allocated to jig gear and in PWS 25% is allocated to pot and jig gear combined.
+For Central Region state-waters Pacific cod fisheries, the dominant gear type has been pot gear in CIA and longline gear in PWSA fisheries with each gear type allocated 85% of GHLs in respective areas.
+In CIA, 25% of the GHL is allocated to jig gear and in PWSA, 25% is allocated to pot and jig gear combined.

 Gear type allocations vary by management area in the Westward Region state-waters Pacific cod fisheries.
 In the Kodiak, Chignik, and South Alaska Peninsula state-waters Pacific cod fisheries, pot gear and jig gear are legal gear types.
 Pot gear is the dominant gear type in the Chignik and South Alaska Peninsula Areas as pot gear is allocated 90% and 85% of the area GHL, respectively.

-In the Kodiak Area, pot and jig vessels are each allocated 50% of the GHL; however, pot gear vessels often harvest a larger percentage if GHLs are not on track to be met and gear and restrictions are lifted.
+In the Kodiak Area, pot and jig vessels are each allocated 50% of the GHL; however, two regulatory rollover provisions may change GHL allocations between gear types if GHLs are not on track to be met.
 In the Dutch Harbor Subdistrict state-waters Pacific cod fishery, pot and jig gear are legal gear types however each gear has a separate allocation.
-In the Aleutian Islands Subdistrict state-waters fishery, trawl, jig, longline, and pot are all legal gear types.
-Pot and trawl vessels participated in 2021; however, harvest by gear type is confidential due to the number of processors and vessels.
+In the Aleutian Islands Subdistrict state-waters fishery, trawl, jig, longline, and pot are all legal gear types; however, only pot and trawl vessels participated in 2023.

-Figure 4.-Annual harvest of Pacific cod for the directed and bycatch fisheries in the Northern Southeast Inside (NSEI) Subdistrict, shown in blue, and the Southern Southeast Inside (SSEI) Subdistrict, shown in red, 2006-2021.
+Figure 6.-Seasonal harvest (mt) of Pacific cod for the directed and bycatch fisheries in the Northern Southeast Inside (NSEI) Subdistrict, shown in blue, and the Southern Southeast Inside (SSEI) Subdistrict, shown in tan, between the 2000-2024 seasons.
+Note that the 2023-2024 season is ongoing, so these numbers may change.

-In the Central Region, the Cook Inlet Area state-waters fishery GHL is 3.75% of the federal CGOA Pacific cod ABC and the PWS GHL is 25% of the EGOA ABC.
-The 2021 GHLs for the state-waters Pacific cod seasons in the Cook Inlet and PWS areas of the Central Region were 512 mt and 496 mt, respectively.
-The Cook Inlet Area and PWS GHLs increased 150% from 2020 to 2021.
-This follows a sharp decrease in the GHL resulting from a steep decline in abundance observed in the NMFS survey and a subsequent decline from 2018 to 2019 in both areas, resulting in federal Pacific cod GOA closures in 2020.
+In the Central Region, the CIA state-waters fishery GHL is 3.75% of the federal CGOA Pacific cod ABC and the PWSA GHL is 25% of the EGOA ABC.
+The 2023 GHLs for the state-waters Pacific cod seasons in the CIA and PWSA of the Central Region were 556 mt and 585 mt, respectively.
+The CIA GHL decreased 25% from 2022 to 2023 and in PWSA, the GHL also decreased 25%.

-Pacific cod harvest during 2021 state-waters seasons was 428 mt from Cook Inlet Area and 421 mt from PWS.
-In Cook Inlet Area, the GHL is allocated 85% to pot gear and 15% to jig gear; pot vessels harvested 84% of their allocation and there was no effort or harvest from jig vessels.
-For PWS, the GHL is allocated 85% to longline gear and 15% to jig and pot gear combined; longline achieved 94% their allocation; pot vessels harvested 31% of the pot/jig allocation and, as in Cook Inlet Area, there was also no effort or harvest by jig vessels in 2021.
+Pacific cod harvest during 2023 state-waters seasons was 536 mt from CIA and 592 mt from PWSA.
+In CIA, the GHL is allocated 85% to pot gear and 15% to jig gear; pot vessels harvested 111% of their allocation and jig vessels harvested 14% of their allocation.
+For PWSA, the GHL is allocated 85% to longline gear and 15% to jig and pot gear combined; longline vessels achieved 95% of their allocation and pot vessels achieved 135% of the jig and pot combined allocation.
+There was no jig harvest.